louisho5/godesktop/README.md

 A CLI tool to create native lightweight desktop apps from web content using Go and webview.

-**Single portable binary, no dependencies.
-Alternatives to Nativefier but faster and smaller.**
+Single portable binary, no dependencies.
+Alternatives to Nativefier but faster and smaller.

-Build Size:
-- MacOS ~3MB
-- Windows ~3MB
+**Web to App with** `./godesktop -name "GitHub" -url "https://github.com"`

 ## Quick Start